sithmartyr/jk2PRO_legacy/README.md

 </p>
 # jk2PRO

-The is a modification for Jedi Knight II: Jedi Outcast Multiplayer.
+This is a modification for Jedi Knight II: Jedi Outcast Multiplayer.

 The primary goals for this mod are as follows: